TechnicJelle/CMGT_GraduationReport/report.typ

 === Final Selected Solution(s)

-The abstraction will be a Pipelines and Passes (Flat abstractions) paradigm API, in which I may use some already-existing partial abstractions.
+The abstraction will be a Pipelines and Passes (Flat abstractions) @paradigm @api, in which I may use some already-existing partial abstractions.

 The reasoning is that this paradigm is just by far the most flexible and powerful.